Cache inclusion policy: Comparison

-Value Inclusion: It is not necessary for a block to have same data values when it is cached in both higher and lower level caches even though inclusion is maintained.
+Value Inclusion: It is not necessary for a block to have the same data values when it is cached in both higher and lower level caches even though inclusion is maintained.
 But, if the data values are the same, value inclusion is maintained.
 This depends on the write policy in use, as write back policy does not notify the lower level cache of the changes made to the block in higher level cache.
 However, in case of write-through cache there is no such concern.